Willie Hunter (golfer)

-William Irvine Hunter (January 29, 1892 – October 18, 1968) was a Scottish-American professional golfer.
-He won the British Amateur title in 1921, and immigrated to the United States later that year.
-Hunter became a prominent figure in California golf, winning several important titles, including six PGA Tour events, but played the Tour, such as it was at that time, only on an irregular basis, while holding down club jobs.
-He was the head professional at Riviera Country Club near Los Angeles, California from 1936 to 1964.
+William Irvine Hunter (January 29, 1892 – October 18, 1968) was a Scottish golfer who played extensively in the United States.
+In 1921, Hunter won the British Amateur and immigrated to the United States later that year.
+He became a prominent figure in California golf, winning several important titles, including six PGA Tour events, but played the tour, such as it was at that time, only on an irregular basis, while holding down club jobs.
+He was the head professional at Riviera Country Club, near Los Angeles, California, from 1936 to 1964.

 Early life

 Willie Hunter was the son of Harry (Henry) Hunter, golf professional and course superintendent at the Royal Cinque Ports Golf Club, located on the Strait of Dover in the town of Deal, Kent, England.
-Harry Hunter had been hired by that Club when it was founded in 1892, and in addition to his golf professional duties, assisted in laying out and maintaining the golf course, starting a 50-year association with the Club.
-Willie Hunter was born in Forest Row, East Sussex, England, but was "as Scotch as the heather at Troon".
+Harry Hunter had been hired by that Club when it was founded in 1892, and in addition to his golf professional duties, assisted in laying out and maintaining the golf course, starting a 50-year association with the club.

-Early career

-He worked as a telegraph operator in Deal.
+Willie Hunter was born in Forest Row, East Sussex, England, but was "as Scotch as the heather at Troon."
+Early in his career, Hunter worked as a telegraph operator in Deal.

+Amateur career

 In 1920, the year his home club hosted The Open Championship, Willie Hunter ended as the leading amateur in that event, and made it to the final eight (quarterfinal round) of the British Amateur, held at Muirfield.
 The next year, Hunter won that title, the oldest in amateur golf, at the Royal Liverpool Golf Club; this was considered a major championship at the time.